 In Japan, dyslexia is not known well yet.
 The vast majority of the Japanese people had never heard of the word until very recently.
-Some says that dyslexia is underdiagnosed in Japan due to its transparent orthgraphy.
-Some says that when Japanese children with dyslexia start learning a foregin language with opaque orthography such as English, they exhibit symptoms but most often they are simply dismissed.
+Some say that dyslexia is underdiagnosed in Japan due to its transparent orthography.
+Some say that when Japanese children with dyslexia start learning a foregin language with opaque orthography such as English, they exhibit symptoms, but most often they are simply dismissed.
 On the other hand, in American schools, dyslexia is a well-recognized learning difficulty and various kinds of support are available.

 While we cannot prevent dyslexia, we can contribute to reduce misconceptions and prejudice against people with dyslexia.
 Diversity and inclusion is one of the primary educational goals today.
 Our college provides good support for students with learning difficulties, including dyslexia.
-Since our students have leanred Japanese orthography as an adult (with some difficulties), I expect them to be able to provide different perspectives from native speakers of Japanese adults who learned Japnese orthgraphy as a child without much difficulty.
+Since our students have learned Japanese orthography as adults (with some difficulty), I expect them to be able to provide perspectives distinct from those of native speakers of Japanese adults who learned Japanese orthography as children without much difficulty.

-During this project, learners will actively investigate the Human Service/Education and Training by ESS01.02.02 adapting language for audience, purpose, and situation; ESS02.07 Interpreting verbal and nonverbal cues/behaviors to enhance communication with client/participants; ESS 02.08 applying active listening skills to obtain and clarify information; HU3.1 providing service that are sensitive to cultural and disability issues.
+During this project, learners will actively investigate the Education and Training career cluster's Teaching and Training pathway by pursuing the following knowledge and skills described for this pathway: ESS01.02.02 adapting language for audience, purpose, and situation; ESS02.07 Interpreting verbal and nonverbal cues/behaviors to enhance communication with client/participants; ESS 02.08 applying active listening skills to obtain and clarify information; HU3.1 providing services that are sensitive to cultural and disability issues.

-Learners will first engage in sustained inquiry about the Japanese orthography and how that is compared with the English orthography with respect to dyslexia as well as what are the social issues on dyslexia.
+Learners will first engage in sustained inquiry about the Japanese orthography and how that compares with English orthography with respect to dyslexia as well as investigating social issues on dyslexia.
 They will, then, explore what kind of support for students with dyxlexia is available in local schools (Western Massachusetts), including their own college.
-Prior to creating a video, they will visit a local Japanese Saturday school to conduct interviews with students and/or parents from Japan to examine how much they know about dyslexia and what misconceptions they might posesse.
+Prior to creating a video, they will visit a local Japanese Saturday school to conduct interviews with students and/or parents from Japan to examine how much they know about dyslexia and what misconceptions they might possess.